 You can’t just remove screen time without filling that space with something else.
 Your brain craves stimulation.
 Give it better options.

-Many people find that hobbies they abandoned years ago suddenly become appealing again.
-That guitar gathering dust in the corner.
+Many people find that hobbies they dropped years ago become appealing again.
+The guitar gathering dust in the corner.
 The half-finished puzzle.
-Books you bought but never opened.
-These activities offer the satisfaction your brain seeks without the digital drain.
+Books bought but never opened.
+These activities offer real satisfaction without the digital drain.

-Even cooking becomes more enjoyable when you’re not simultaneously watching recipe videos on your phone.
+Even cooking becomes more enjoyable when you’re not simultaneously watching recipe videos.
 Follow a written recipe.
 Pay attention to smells, textures, and flavors.
-You’ll cook better food and feel more present.
+You’ll be more present and likely produce better results.

 Use Technology to Limit Technology

-The irony isn’t lost here, but your devices can help enforce your boundaries.
-Most smartphones now include screen time tracking and app limits.
+Most smartphones include screen time tracking and app limits.
 Use them.

-Set app timers for social media.
-When your daily limit hits, the app becomes unavailable until the next day.
-You’ll be shocked how often you reflexively try to open something that’s temporarily blocked.
+Set daily timers for social media apps.
+When your limit hits, the app becomes unavailable until the next day.
+You’ll notice how often you reflexively try to open something that’s been blocked, which tells you a lot about the habit itself.

 Enable “Do Not Disturb” during focused work periods.
 You can customize settings to allow calls from specific contacts while silencing everything else.
-Your phone won’t buzz every three minutes, and your concentration improves immediately.
+Your phone won’t buzz every few minutes, and your concentration holds much longer.

-Website blockers work wonders for computer-based work.
+Website blockers work well for computer-based work.
 Tools like Freedom or Cold Turkey block distracting sites during hours you specify.
-You can’t cheat the system, which means you actually get your work done.
+When you can’t override the block, you stay on task.

 Schedule Deep Work Sessions

 Productivity doesn’t come from being available every second.
-Deep work—focused, uninterrupted time on challenging tasks—produces far better results than scattered multitasking.
+Focused, uninterrupted time on demanding tasks tends to produce far better results than scattered multitasking throughout the day.

 Block 90-minute sessions in your calendar for deep work.
 Close all communication apps.
 Put your phone in another room.
 Work on one task without switching.

 You might feel uncomfortable at first.
-Your brain will protest the lack of stimulation.
+Your brain will push back against the lack of stimulation.
 Push through.
-By the third or fourth session, you’ll experience what real focus feels like.
-You’ll complete in 90 minutes what used to take you half a day.
+After a few sessions, you’ll get a clearer sense of what real focus feels like and what you can accomplish inside a protected block of time.

-Most jobs require some level of digital communication.
-The trick is batching it into specific times instead of letting it interrupt constantly.
-Check and respond to emails at 10 AM, 1 PM, and 4 PM.
-Outside those windows, email doesn’t exist.
+Most jobs require digital communication.
+The approach that works for many people is batching it into specific windows rather than letting it interrupt constantly.
+For example, checking and responding to email at set times like 10 AM, 1 PM, and 4 PM, and treating it as unavailable outside those windows.

 Reconnect With Face-to-Face Interaction